edalorzo/fundamental-programming/README.rst

 Retryability: Transient vs Persistent Exceptions
 ------------------------------------------------

 Some exceptions represent recoverable conditions (e.g. a ``QueryTimeoutException``) and some don't (e.g. ``DataViolationException``).

 When an exception condition is temporal, and we believe that if we try again we could probably succeed, we say that such exception is transient.
-On the other hand when the exceptional condition is permanent then we say such exception is persistent.
+On the other hand, when the exceptional condition is permanent then we say such exception is persistent.

 The major point here is that transient exceptions are good candidates for retry blocks whereas persistent exceptions need to be handled differently, typically requiring some human intervention.